Northholm Grammar School

-Northholm Grammar School is an independent Anglican co-educational primary and secondary day school, located in Arcadia.
+Northholm Grammar School is an independent co-educational primary and secondary day school, located in the suburb of Arcadia, in north-west Sydney.

-The school was established in 1983 and is situated on 10 hectares.
-It currently serves students from Kindergarten to Year 12.
+The school was established in 1983 in the broad Anglican tradition.
+The school commenced with 125 students from Year 6 to Year 11, led by founding headmaster Ronald Chambers.
+The campus is in a semi-rural environment and situated on 10 hectares.
+It currently serves students from kindergarten to Year 12.

-In January 2025, Mr Nate Atkinson was commissioned as the sixth and current Principal of Northholm Grammar School.
+In January 2025, Nate Atkinson was commissioned as the sixth and current principal of Northholm Grammar School.
+In 2025, Northholm Grammar School was ranked 37^{th} in the state in the NSW Higher School Certificate rankings according to the Sydney Morning Herald.